 After the scan is completed you are free to leave the department and can continue with your day.
-You MUST NOT drive home after the procedure as your insurance may not cover you due to the joint injection.

-Radiographers cannot give you the results of your scan, but will inform you how long it will take for the results to be written and how to obtain them
+Radiographers cannot give you the results of your scan, but will inform you how long it will take for the results to be written and how to obtain them.